jochu/swank-clojure/README.md

 and Swank, it's recommended that you use a dependency manager such as maven to place these.

+If you add jars to lib/ and want to use them, simply invoke M-x swank-clojure-project again to restart with them on the classpath.

 You can embed swank in your project and connect via Emacs to an already-running instance: